bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/web-dev.md

 stakeholders and team learn exactly what remains to be done to deliver the entire feature.
 Timeboxing helps _avoid unnecessary perfectionism_.
-At one time or another people spend too much time trying to get something “perfect” when “good enough” would suffice.
+At one time or another people spend too much time trying to get something "perfect" when "good enough" would suffice.
 Timeboxing forces an end to potentially unbounded work by establishing a fixed end date for the sprint by which a good solution must be done.